gnahzt28/GTPLM-GO/README.md

 ### blast_results

-./blast_results is the BlastOutput results.
+./blast_results is the BlastOutput results for benchmark dataset.

 blast_results can be downloaded from [here](https://pan.baidu.com/s/1JglJVJ2HwrrjD1flouAPpQ?pwd=qyh7).